 - Final Fantasy X. As it's rather hard to develop much hatred for a giant, emotionless crustacean regardless of how many people it kills (and harder to keep coming up with excuses to wind up in the ocean having boss fights with it), Seymour keeps popping up in the plot to provide a speaking villain for the party to fight on land instead of Sin.
 While he does have his own motivations and does get somewhat tied into the plot with Sin, his personal impact on the story itself is quite minimal overall aside from providing ever more complex boss fights after you kill him and he just keeps creating ever more elaborate boss forms for himself.

 - Volgin of Metal Gear Solid 3.
 His first action is blowing up his allies with a nuclear bomb, for the hell of it.
 However, despite being (relatively speaking) the Big Bad of the game, he's not the main antagonist - the game is much more interested in the relationship between Naked Snake and The Boss.
 Volgin simply serves as 1) A homage and Affectionate Parody of James Bond villains; 2) a foil to The Boss; and 3) a form of catharsis before The Reveal.

 - Bann Vaughan from the same game only has a notable role in the City Elf Origin Story, and has possibly 15 minutes at most of screentime.
 Yet in this short timeframe he establishes himself as a racist towards elves, an Entitled Bastard, and a serial rapist and killer of elven women who abducts the female part of an elven wedding party, which includes the protagonist's cousin.
-He's superfluous to the plot, and his whole purpose is to act as a Starter Villain who's actions force the City Elf to join the Grey Wardens.
+He's superfluous to the plot, and his whole purpose is to act as a Starter Villain whose actions force the City Elf to join the Grey Wardens.